Chart Color Schemes

 Bonnyrigg Heights - Bonnyrigg's population is slightly younger than the national pattern

-The median age in Bonnyrigg Heights-Bonnyrigg is 38 years, close to Greater Sydney's average of 37 and equivalent to the Australian median of 38.
-Compared to Greater Sydney, Bonnyrigg Heights-Bonnyrigg has a higher percentage of 15-24 residents (15.8%) but fewer 35-44 year-olds (11.6%).
-Between the 2016 and 2021 Census, the 75 to 84 age group grew from 3.7% to 5.4%, while the 15 to 24 cohort increased from 14.6% to 15.8%.
+The median age in Bonnyrigg Heights - Bonnyrigg is 38 years, close to Greater Sydney's average of 37 and equivalent to Australia's median of 38.
+Compared to Greater Sydney, Bonnyrigg Heights - Bonnyrigg has a higher percentage of 15-24 year-olds (15.8%) but fewer 35-44 year-olds (11.6%).
+Between the 2016 and 2021 censuses, the 75 to 84 age group grew from 3.7% to 5.4%, while the 15 to 24 cohort increased from 14.6% to 15.8%.
 Conversely, the 45 to 54 cohort declined from 12.8% to 11.5%.
-By 2041, Bonnyrigg Heights-Bonnyrigg is projected to see significant shifts in its age composition.
-The 75 to 84 group will grow by 114%, reaching 2,005 people from 936.
-Those aged 65 and over will comprise 59% of the projected growth.
-The 35 to 44 age group will display modest growth of 1%, adding only 17 residents.
+By 2041, Bonnyrigg Heights - Bonnyrigg's age composition is expected to shift notably.
+The 75 to 84 group is projected to grow by 114%, adding 1,068 people and reaching 2,005 from 936.
+Those aged 65 and above are expected to comprise 59% of the population growth.
+Meanwhile, the 35 to 44 age group shows modest growth of 1%, with an increase of only 17 residents.